-The FSSA Japan Equity Fund invests in a concentrated portfolio of high-quality companies with strong management teams, dominant franchises and conservative financials.
-As long-term, conservative investors, we seek to invest in companies that we believe will generate a high return on invested capital, strong and sustainable growth, and high earnings visibility.
+The First State Japan Equity Strategy invests in a concentrated portfolio of high-quality companies with strong management teams, dominant franchises and conservative financials.
+As long-term, conservative investors, we seek to invest in companies that have high return on invested capital, strong and sustainable growth, and high earnings visibility.